A Brief Introduction to the Benefits, History, and Underlying Principles of Taijiquan (太極拳)

 Modern Society and the Impacts of Stress

-Ironically, the very technology intended to make our lives easier has, if anything, compounded our daily stressors.
+Ironically, the very technology intended to make our lives easier has often compounded our daily stressors.
 Along with dramatic increases in the pace and volume of our work, the range of movements made by most modern professionals has also become severely limited.

-A wide variety of associated health issues has seemingly arisen in tandem with these conditions, such as, among many others, high blood pressure, insomnia, migraine headaches, chronic anxiety, depression, exhaustion, memory issues, obesity, deteriorating vision, sore muscles, bone/skeletal issues, and immune system disorders.
+A wide variety of associated health issues has seemingly arisen due to these conditions, such as, among many others, high blood pressure, insomnia, migraine headaches, chronic anxiety, depression, exhaustion, memory issues, obesity, deteriorating vision, sore muscles, bone/skeletal issues, and immune system disorders.

 General Medical Principles underlying the Practice of Tai Chi Chuan

-According to Eastern medicine, the source of many, modern-day chronic illnesses is the blockages in our bodies’ energy pathways, or “meridians,” caused by long-term stress, which can compromise our immune systems.
+According to Eastern medicine, the source of many, modern-day chronic illnesses is the blockages in our bodies’ energy pathways, or “meridians,” caused by long-term stress that compromises our immune systems.

-Through the practice of movements in accordance with Tai Chi principles, these energy pathways can be systematically unblocked and re-opened.
+Through the practice of movements in accordance with Tai Chi principles, these energy pathways can be systematically unblocked.
 This helps slowly reduce stress by allowing our immune systems to regain full functionality and our central nervous systems to regenerate.

 The Major Styles of Tai Chi

 There are many different traditional styles of Tai Chi.
 The most commonly practiced traditional styles in modern times are the Chen (陳), Yang (楊), Wu2 (吳), Wu3 (武), and the Sun styles (孫).
-Another increasingly popular traditional style of Tai Chi is the Zhaobao (趙堡) style, which is the style the author of this article practices.
+One of the most traditional styles, though largely unknown, is Zhaobao (趙堡) Tai Chi, which is the style the author practices.

-Although Tai Chi has a complex history, with numerous disputes surrounding the origins of the various styles, this article will attempt to summarize the basics of such origins, in hopefully as uncontentious way as possible.
+Although Tai Chi has a complex history, with numerous disputes surrounding the origins of the various styles, this article will attempt to summarize the basics of such origins.

 Chen Style Tai Chi